lostmygithubaccount/dasky/README.md

 >Note: there is a known issue with the Dask dashboard not working on a compute instance.
 If you need the dashboard, it is recommended to use the local setup.

 If you are running from local, see [this example](local/01.start-cpu-ssh.ipynb).

+>Note: there is a known issue running from the Windows Subsystem for Linux (WSL).